BakersDozenBagels/BalatroDumper/README.md

 # Balatro Item Dumper

 A utility to dump all modded additions to Balatro.
 Automatically dumps Jokers, Vouchers, Decks, Planets, Spectrals, Enhancements, Seals, Boosters, Tags, Blinds, and Stakes.
-Additionally, defines `dump_objects_to_file(set, extra, extra_header, no_cost, no_desc, obj, key_flag)` which can dump other objects.
+Additionally, defines `dump_objects_to_file(set, extra, extra_header, no_cost, no_desc, obj, key_flag, f_name, f_desc)` which can dump other objects.

 ## dump_objects_to_file